loveencounterflow/jsonick/README.md

 * An argument that starts with a percent sign (`%`, U+0025) is considered an escaped operand.
 The percent sign blocks leading punction such as `+`, `-`, `:`, `{` and `[` from triggering recognition as a special-syntax element.
 For example, to add the text `+good` as an operand to `cmd` one can write `cmd
   %+good`.
-To start an operand with a percent sign, use two percent signs.
+To start an operand with a value whose first character is a percent sign, use two percent signs as in `cmd '%% is a percent sign'`.

 * An argument that starts with a left curly brace (`{`, U+007b) is considered a candidate for a JSON object literal.
 It is put into the `d` slot but not parsed which is left to Phase 2.